 From time to time, we interview a successful customer as part of our Community Champion series, to find out what it is about email marketing that works and how other designers, agencies, and brands can make the most of it.
 Mark is a perfect fit – as the founder of Clearbold, a Massachusetts-based agency that’s always given email a starring role, his insights into the business are as practical as it gets.
-He also spends much time educating clients (and our community via the forums), so make sure you take note of his favorite blogs, guides and tools, too!
+He also spends much time educating clients, so make sure you take note of his favorite blogs, guides and tools, too!

 Hi Mark, you’ve been offering email marketing to clients for a very long time now.
 What lead you into making email so integral to your business?

 I actually first worked with email nine years ago, in a big agency, doing segmentation and reporting for a list with over one million subscribers.
 We targeted customers with emails featuring activities aligned with their interests – based on surveys – and watched product usage go up following each campaign blast.
 That was really powerful.